Arthur Stockwin: Early life

-Arthur Stockwin was born in Birmingham.
-He obtained a BA in Philosophy, Politics and Economics from the University of Oxford and a PhD in International Relations from the Australian National University in Canberra.
+Arthur Stockwin was born in Birmingham on 28 November 1935.
+He obtained a BA in Philosophy, Politics and Economics from the University of Oxford and learned Russian through an army course during national service, after which he obtained a PhD in International Relations from the Australian National University in Canberra.
+He initially intended to conduct post-graduate research on Russia but instead decided to switch to Japanese politics and foreign policy.
 His thesis was titled "The Neutralist Policy of the Japanese Socialist Party".
+His supervisor at ANU was David Sissons.